adithya-ram000/Verilog-Modules/README.md

 # Verilog Modules Collection

-This repository contains basic Verilog modules and corresponding testbenches for practicing digital design concepts.
+This Project contains basic Verilog modules and corresponding testbenches for practicing digital design concepts.

 ## Included Modules:
 - Logic Gates: AND, OR, NOT